-This framework, codified in a

-public-private partnership, is necessary so that all parties understand how these major decisions are made, which will affect perspectives on the acceptability of government and private sector cost-sharing involving hundreds of millions of dollars.
+This framework, codified in a public-private partnership, is necessary so that all parties understand how these major decisions are made, which will affect perspectives on the acceptability of government and private sector cost-sharing involving hundreds of millions of dollars.
 The NGNP Project with private sector collaboration needs to establish an understanding of the rules of engagement up front.
 To avoid deployment delays going forward, the project needs a DOE-private sector agreed to process that avoids project work stops and starts that are inevitable in a sequential government procurement process such as described above.
 The Industry Alliance has recommended continuing design work in parallel with working out the specifics of the necessary public-private partnerships to execute the NGNP Project.
 The Alliance identifies that the primary risks are related to design and licensing, not technology maturation, and that these risks to the project are experienced early on.
 Furthermore, the Alliance asserts that a commercial business cannot practically take that level of risk.

-The financial interest of any private industrial entity or team would lead to modest participation early in the project (defined as up to the point

-Figure 10.
-In the future, a working partnership between DOE and Industry will lead to additional developments in areas like Fuel, as well as Engineering and Licensing areas needed to deploy the NGNP. of early final design, well into Phase 2 as described by DOE) rather than a 50-50 cost share.
+The financial interest of any private industrial entity or team would lead to modest participation early in the project (defined as up to the point of early final design, well into Phase 2 as described by DOE) rather than a 50-50 cost share.
 Furthermore, in order to mitigate design and licensing risks associated with the two main reactor design options (described briefly in Background of HTGRs section but in more detail in Appendix B on the provided CD), the Alliance's approach includes the completion of two preliminary designs, and then a subsequent decision whether to construct one or two designs.
 The current DOE approach calls for selection of a single reactor design following conceptual design.